glorivuer/prompt-photo-collection/gemini/常用/mypro.md

 Extract all visual details of the face and hairstyle from the uploaded image, and then create an image based on these visual details.

-"Consistent Character" (角色一致性) 或者 "Face Consistency" (脸部一致性) 工作流。 Keep facial features identical to the reference image Keep the facial features, hair, and body type exactly the same
+"Consistent Character" (角色一致性) 或者 "Face Consistency" (脸部一致性) 工作流。 Keep facial features identical to the reference image.

+Keep the facial features, hair, and body type exactly the same
 PROMPT:
 "I’m taking a selfie with [movie character] on the set of [movie name].